fieldtrip/website/example/plotting_the_result_of_source_reconstructing_on_a_cortical_mesh.md

 # Plotting the result of source reconstructing on a cortical mesh

 The following function can be used to plot the results of source reconstruction on a cortical surface sheet.
 It assumes a cortical sheet _surf_, described by vertices (pnt) and triangles (tri).
-The vertices can be used as positions in **[ft_sourceanalysis](/reference/ft_sourceanalysis)** by specifying cfg.grid.pos = surf.pnt.
+The vertices can be used as positions in **[ft_sourceanalysis](/reference/ft_sourceanalysis)** by specifying cfg.sourcemodel.pos = surf.pnt.

     function [handles] = myownsurfplot(cfg,surf,source)